oskarhane/docker-neo4j/README.md

-Docker image for Neo4j Graph Database
+Unofficial Docker image for Neo4j Graph Database
 =====

 Neo4j is a highly scalable, robust (fully ACID) native graph database.
 Neo4j is used in mission-critical apps by thousands of leading, startups, enterprises, and governments around the world.